fluencelabs/aquavm/tools/cli/air-trace/README.md

 ## Known limitations

 1. At detailed tracing levels (debug etc), trace formatting time is comparable to traced code execution time and can give incorrect results.
-2. Native builds of the utility still depend on Marine, and cannot be built for architectures unsupported by Marine, like Apple Silicon or WASM.
-It is yet to be resolved with some refactoring.

 ## Installation